Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

-We briefly review some key recent work on fairness and proportional representation in network-based rankings. \citet{karimi2018homophily} focused on the effects of homophily on proportional representation, under a group-structured preferential attachment model.
+The question of fairness in ranking has received growing attention across statistical and algorithmic settings.
+We briefly review several recent studies addressing fairness and proportional representation in network-based rankings. \citet{karimi2018homophily} focused on the effects of homophily on proportional representation, under a group-structured preferential attachment model.
 They note that homophily or heterophily in the preferential attachment mechanism can lead to over- or underrepresentation of the majority group in the top degree-ranked nodes.
-Rather than addressing fairness directly, their empirical investigation focuses on the proportional representation of protected groups within node rankings. \citet{zhang2021chasm} empirically studied a ``chasm effect'' in minority and majority representation in degree-based node rankings; they observed underrepresentation of minority group nodes among both the top and bottom ranked sets. \citet{neuhauser2021simulating} empirically studied how group-skewed edge errors affect networks with two protected groups.
-They found that missing within-group edges distort majority rankings, while missing between-group edges distort minority rankings.
+Rather than addressing fairness directly, their empirical investigation focuses on the proportional representation of protected groups within node rankings. \citet{zhang2021chasm} empirically studied a ``chasm effect'' in minority and majority representation in degree-based node rankings; they observed underrepresentation of minority group nodes among both the top and bottom ranked sets. \citet{neuhauser2021simulating} empirically studied how group-skewed edge errors affect networks with two unbalanced groups.
+They found that missing within-group edges disadvantage majority group nodes, while missing between-group edges disadvantage minority group nodes.
 While not addressing fairness directly, their analysis lies between the WYSIWYG and WAE worldviews: they simulate networks lacking proportional rankings (violating WAE), then add group-dependent edge observation errors (violating WYSIWYG).
 Due to this intrinsic non-identifiability of their model, the analysis in this paper is limited to empirical investigation. \ifjrss \else As the authors note, ``unless specific assumptions are made about the generative process creating the observed network, \ldots it is generally impossible to extract (and correct) errors in network data based on a single network observation.'' \fi This is consistent with formal statistical treatment of noisily observed networks in \citep{chang2022estimation}.
+Relatedly, \citet{antunes2024representation} analyzed how sampling schemes and network homophily shape the representation and ranking of minority nodes in attributed networks.

 A separate line of research in fairness-aware graph learning adopts a different notion of fairness.
 Here, fairness assumes nodes from different groups have similar within- and between-group connectivity.
 To estimate the graph, a fairness penalty term is incorporated into the graph estimation procedure.
 Some examples include \citet{navarro2024mitigating, zhou2024fairness, navarro2024fair} under various network models, including the Gaussian graphical model and Gaussian covariance graph model.